ClementineCttn/MetaZipf/README.md

 REGRESSION:

-Form of the regression used: Lotka (log P = alphalotka log R + b) or Pareto (log R = alphapareto log P + b‚Äô), with P the city population and R its rank.
+Form of the regression used: Lotka (log P = alphalotka log R + b) or Pareto (log R = alphapareto log P + b'Äô), with P the city population and R its rank.
 N.B. alphalotka = 1 / alphapareto